Kray-G/kxjitasm/README.md

 #### Call C Runtime

 Although it has a limitation, you can use C Runtime functions.
-The limitation is to be able to use only 3 arguments of unsigned intergers.
+The limitation is to be able to use only 3 arguments of unsigned integers.
 For example, you can use `printf` if it is 3 arguments as below.
 By the way, this code is assumed to be used with the above fib code.

 ```asm
 load func printf